satakagi/OnStep-JUWEI-17/README.md

 ## Hardware

-Custom PCB tailored for the JUWEI-17, based on the ESP32 Mini reference.
+Custom PCB tailored for the JUWEI-17, based on the OnStep ESP32 Mini reference.
 Operates on 12V DC, supporting the original brake solenoid and motor drivers.

 Refer to the [ASSEMBLY_GUIDE.md](ASSEMBLY_GUIDE.md) for detailed component list and assembly instructions.